Women’s Mental Health: Projects and Collaborations

-Members of McLean’s Center of Excellence in Women’s Mental Health engages in share their expertise in psychiatry and women’s health to support the field.
-Through community collaborations, scholarly conferences, and more, the center aims to promote women’s mental health as a means to improving brain health for girls and women.
+Members of McLean’s Division of Women’s Mental Health engages in share their expertise in psychiatry and women’s health to support the field.
+Through community collaborations, scholarly conferences, and more, the division aims to promote women’s mental health as a means to improving brain health for girls and women.

 Women’s Mental Health Clinical Toolkit

 It is not uncommon for individuals to struggle with more than one mental health condition.
 However, many patients receive care in specialty treatment programs focused on one specific disorder.
 To better serve these patients, clinicians regularly consult their colleagues to gain expertise and advice on treatments for co-occurring conditions.

 The Women’s Mental Health Clinical Toolkit, developed with philanthropic support, is designed to provide McLean-specific information to more effectively implement treatment across our diverse treatment settings.
 The toolkit was launched in January 2020, and McLean clinicians across the hospital have access to this online resource, ensuring that information on conditions that uniquely affect women and girls is readily available to all.

 The toolkit contains five guides to assist clinicians in addressing:

 - College mental health

 The guides help McLean clinicians answer their most frequently asked questions when delivering care for their patients.
 Harnessing knowledge from McLean’s many clinical experts, the content for each guide was created by clinicians with expertise on each topic.
 Many division faculty and staff contributed to the development of this resource, including Drs.
 Dawn Sugarman, Kristin Javaras, and Shelly Greenfield.